ROLE AND FUNCTION

 The purpose of the Charter Review Commission is to serve as a resource to advise and make recommendations to the City Council and the City Manager on issues affecting the provisions of the City Charter.
 The Commission constitutes a forum for Citywide discussion, research and analysis of matters relating to current or proposed provisions of the City Charter and amendments; helps coordinate citizen and staff ideas with regard to potential Charter changes; formulates specific language for proposed Charter changes in a form appropriate for placement on the ballot; and prepares and submits proposed ballot arguments in favor or against proposed Charter changes.

-The CRC is conducting a survey to request feedback from residents on several issues being considered including City Council term limits, vote-by-mail ballot, and other items.
-Please take the survey here.
-The deadline for responses is March 25, 2019.
+The CRC conducted a survey from March 1-25, 2019, to request feedback from residents on several issues being considered including City Council term limits, vote-by-mail ballot, and other items.
+The survey results are available here.

 REGULAR MEETING DATE, TIME, AND LOCATION